Charles Goodhart

 Charles Albert Eric Goodhart, (born 23 October 1936) is a British economist.
-He worked at the Bank of England on its public policy from 1968–1985, and worked at the London School of Economics from 1966–1968 and 1986–2002.
-Charles Goodhart's work focuses on central bank governance practices and monetary frameworks.
+He worked at the Bank of England on its public policy from 1968 to 1985, and worked at the London School of Economics from 1966 to 1968 and 1986 to 2002.
+His work focuses on central bank governance practices and monetary frameworks.
 He also conducted academic research into foreign exchange markets.
-He is best known for formulating Goodhart's Law, which states: "When a measure becomes a target, it ceases to be a good measure."
+He is best known for formulating Goodhart's law, which states: "When a measure becomes a target, it ceases to be a good measure."

 Early life and education

-Charles Goodhart was born on 23 October 1936 in Oxford, England to Arthur Lehman Goodhart, an American residing in England, and his English wife, Cecily Carter.
+Charles Goodhart was born on 23 October 1936 in Oxford, England, to Arthur Lehman Goodhart, an American residing in England, and his English wife, Cecily Carter.
 His father studied law at Trinity College, Cambridge, eventually becoming a law don at Corpus Christi College.
-Following the family's move to Oxford, Charles' father became the Professor of Jurisprudence in 1936 and the Master of University College (1951–1963).
+Following the family's move to Oxford, Goodhart's father became the Professor of Jurisprudence in 1936 and the Master of University College (1951–1963).
 While their father was Jewish, Cecily Carter brought up her three sons (Philip Goodhart, William Goodhart and Charles Goodhart) as members of the Church of England.
 During World War II, Arthur Goodhart's outspoken opposition to Nazism led to Charles (aged 2) being evacuated alongside his two elder brothers to the United States.
 Upon their return, Charles joined his brother William Goodhart at the St Leonards branch of the (Oxford) Summerfields School.
 Charles was then accepted to Eton College where he focused on the study of history and languages.
 After he finished school, he completed two years of compulsory national military service (1955–1956) in which he was involved with the Hungarian Revolution of 1956 and the Suez Crisis and earned the rank of second lieutenant in the King's Royal Rifle Corps.

 Cambridge (1957–1965)

-In October 1957, Goodhart started studying economics at Cambridge University, where he was a member of his father's college, Trinity.
-In his first year, he came in first in his course.
+In October 1957, Goodhart started studying economics at the University of Cambridge, where he was a member of his father's college, Trinity.
+In his first year, he came first in his course.
 He learnt under economists such as Nicky Kaldor, Richard Kahn, Joan Robinson, Michael Farrell, Frank Hahn and Robin Matthews.
-In his final year of study, he was paired in supervisions with Sir James Mirrlees.
-He completed his undergraduate course with First Class Honours.
-After completing his undergraduate degree at Cambridge, Charles moved to the United States in 1960 to begin research at Harvard University studying trade cycles.
-In June 1962, following the completion of his PhD thesis, which analysed United States monetary history (specifically why the economy rebounded in 1907 but not in 1929), Charles and his new wife travelled back to Cambridge.
-Charles took up a Prize Fellowship at Trinity College and became an assistant lecturer in economics (1963–1964).
-He spent the next two years interpreting English monetary history by cumulating and analysing the monthly reports of the London Joint Stock Banks, which were published after the Barings crisis of 1890.
+In his final year of study, he was paired in supervisions with James Mirrlees.
+He completed his undergraduate course with first-class honours.
+After completing his undergraduate degree at Cambridge, Goodhart moved to the United States in 1960 to begin research at Harvard University studying trade cycles.
+In June 1962, following the completion of his doctoral thesis, which analysed United States monetary history (specifically why the economy rebounded in 1907 but not in 1929), Goodhart and his new wife travelled back to Cambridge.
+He took up a Prize Fellowship at Trinity College and became an assistant lecturer in economics (1963–1964).
+He spent the next two years interpreting English monetary history by cumulating and analysing the monthly reports of the London Joint Stock Banks, which were published after the Baring crisis of 1890.